ylhyra/ylhyra_content/data/Nafn_Vestmannaeyja.md

         "meaning": "Hjörleifur had taken several Irish slaves with him to Iceland," },
       "s_r39861": {
-        "meaning": "Ingólfu was very angry about this and went to look for the slaves."
+        "meaning": "Ingólfur was very angry about this and went to look for the slaves."
       },
       "s_r39874": {
         "meaning": "He found them on islands to the south of Iceland and killed them."